gcostaneto/CropGrowthModels/README.md

 ## Current focus

 Some of the functions can be adapted for a wide range of crops (they arent crop-specific), that is, they are of generic use.
-However, this project aims to develop functions aimed at maize culture, with emphasis on its use in tropical conditions.
-We will program routines aiming the prediction of the phenotype-environmental profile and, in the future, its integration in protocols of genomic prediction and field phenotyping.
+However, this project aims to develop functions to support maize breeders, with emphasis on its use in tropical agro-systems.
+We will program routines aiming the prediction of the phenotype-environmental profile and its integration in protocols of genomic prediction and field phenotyping.

 If you are interested in this subject, feel free to contact us with a view to contributing to this project.